-- □ If you suspect one application is locking your system, you can try to stop it.
-To do this, press <Ctrl>+< Alt>+< Delete> once, select the application that is locking your system, and then click End Task. - □ If the above method does not work or you do not know which application is locking your system, restart the computer.
-On the Windows® taskbar, click the Start button, click Turn Off Computer, and then select Restart. - □ If the above method does not work, press the power button and hold it for at least four seconds.
-This turns off the power. - □ If your computer locks up while playing a CD-ROM or DVD-ROM, stop the CD, and shut down the computer by pressing <Ctrl>+<Alt>+<Delete>, and then click Turn Off from the Shut Down menu.
+- ☐ If you suspect one application is locking your system, you can try to stop it.
+To do this, press <Ctrl>+<Alt>+<Delete> once, select the application that is locking your system, and then click End Task. - ☐ If the above method does not work or you do not know which application is locking your system, restart the computer.
+On the Windows[®] taskbar, click the Start button, click Shut Down, and then select Shut Down in the list and click OK. - ☐ If the above method does not work, press the power button and hold it for at least four seconds.
+This turns off the power. - ☐ If your computer locks up while playing a CD/DVD-ROM, stop the CD/DVD-ROM, and shutdown the computer by pressing <Ctrl>+<Alt>+<Delete>, and then click Shut Down.